bobosneefdev/wordle-solver/README.md

 3. **Access the Wordle Game:**
     - Navigate to [wordleunlimited.org](https://wordleunlimited.org) in your browser.
-    - The script will automatically start solving the Wordle puzzle for you.
+    - Use the buttons at the top of the page within the banner to automatically solve 1 line, or the full game.

 ## Usage